Last Updated on October 18, 2023 by Juli “Jewels” Church With Blue Nile’s vast selection

 For status, the website looks appealing and easy-to-navigate, even for the lay shopper.
 When you’re looking for specific loose diamonds, pearls or other metals, it’s easy to filter search options, saving you from exhaustive searching.
 But, the website is not all that.
-If you’re just aimlessly looking around to land that eye-catching diamond, Blue Nile might let you down- at least a little bit.
+If you’re just aimlessly looking around to land that ring or eye-catching diamond, Blue Nile might let you down- at least a little bit.

 Only until in August 2016, Blue Nile did not have visualization tools for its extensive range of products.
-Users had to rely on stock images of similar quality alone.
+Users had to rely on reviews and stock images of similar quality alone.
 Some products even had drawings!
 BN later invested in visualization and now you can see most of its products in 360° HD display.
 At least it’s not entirely risky.

 But with companies like James Allen providing high-quality images for all of its products, BN might need to scale up.